weaversa/cryptol-course/labs/cryptol-overview/lab-xx-overview.md

 Building formal specifications in Cryptol requires imitating the sorts of control structures that you commonly see

-* `if ... then ... else ...` -- Conditional expressions in Cryptol work similar to the ternary conditional operator (`... ? ... : ...`) in C.
+* `if ... then ... else ...` -- Conditional expressions in Cryptol work similar to the ternary conditional operator (`... ? ... : ...`) in C. This structure checks that the first field evaluates to `True` and evaluates to the second field or checks that the first field evaluates to `False` and evaluates to the third field:

 ```haskell
 Cryptol> if True then 0x2 else 0x3